QuickBooks Blog

 • Missing signatures: Both the employee and employer must sign the I-9 form.
 A thorough review before filing any I-9 can ensure all required signatures are present.

 • Incorrect citizenship/immigration status: Employees may select the wrong option or misunderstand the categories.
-Providing clear instructions and examples during onboarding and allowing employees to ask clarifying questions can help avoid this.
+Providing clear instructions and examples during onboarding, and allowing employees to ask clarifying questions, can help prevent this.

 • Accepting expired documents: Employers must verify that the documents presented are valid and unexpired.
 Training staff to recognize valid documents and their expiration dates is crucial.
 Using tickler systems or software to track document expiration can also be beneficial.